TeamHOI: Learning a Unified Policy for Cooperative Human-Object Interactions with Any Team Size¶

 1. Transformer Policy Network and Teammate Tokens

-- Proprioception \(\in \mathbb{R}^{223}\): joint states and root kinematics
+- Proprioception \(\in \mathbb{R}^{223}\): Joint states and root kinematics.

-- Object center \(\in \mathbb{R}^{3}\): 3D coordinates of the table center
+- Object Center \(\in \mathbb{R}^{3}\): 3D coordinates of the table center.

-- Candidate contact points \(\in \mathbb{R}^{64 \times 3}\): 64 points uniformly sampled along the table perimeter
+- Candidate Contact Points \(\in \mathbb{R}^{64 \times 3}\): 64 points sampled uniformly along the table perimeter.

-- Nearest hand-object points \(\in \mathbb{R}^{2 \times 3}\): candidate contact points nearest to each hand
+- Nearest Hand-Object Points \(\in \mathbb{R}^{2 \times 3}\): Closest candidate contact points to both hands.

-- Teammate cues \(\in \mathbb{R}^{(n-1) \times 9}\): per teammate root position (2D), orientation (6D rotation), and relative angle (1D)
+- Teammate Cues \(\in \mathbb{R}^{(n-1) \times 9}\): Root position (2D), orientation (6D rotation), and relative angle (1D) for each teammate.

-2. Masked Adversarial Motion Prior (Masked AMP)
+2. Masked Adversarial Motion Priors (Masked AMP)

-Two discriminator networks are trained: - \(D_{\text{full}}\): evaluates full-body reference motion - \(D_{\text{mask}}\): excludes body parts involved in object interaction (hands and forearms)
+Two discriminator networks are trained: - \(D_{\text{full}}\): Evaluates full-body reference motion. - \(D_{\text{mask}}\): Excludes body parts involved in object interaction (hands and forearms).

-Mixed style reward: $\(r_t^{\text{style}} = \sigma(\alpha_t) \, r_t^{\text{mask}} + (1 - \sigma(\alpha_t)) \, r_t^{\text{full}}\)$
+The blended style reward is: $\(r_t^{\text{style}} = \sigma(\alpha_t) \, r_t^{\text{mask}} + (1 - \sigma(\alpha_t)) \, r_t^{\text{full}}\)$

 3. Formation Reward

-Composed of two complementary components:
+Composed of two complementary parts:

 -

-Angular spread reward \(r_{\text{ang}}\): encourages \(m\) agents to distribute evenly around the table with ideal spacing \(2\pi/m\): $\(r_{\text{ang}} = \exp\!\left(-k_\theta \frac{1}{2}\left[(\Delta\phi_i^{\text{ccw}} - \frac{2\pi}{m})^2 + (\Delta\phi_i^{\text{cw}} - \frac{2\pi}{m})^2\right]\right)\)$
+Angular Spread Reward \(r_{\text{ang}}\): Encourages \(m\) agents to distribute uniformly around the table with an ideal spacing of \(2\pi/m\): $\(r_{\text{ang}} = \exp\!\left(-k_\theta \frac{1}{2}\left[(\Delta\phi_i^{\text{ccw}} - \frac{2\pi}{m})^2 + (\Delta\phi_i^{\text{cw}} - \frac{2\pi}{m})^2\right]\right)\)$

 -

-Combined formation reward: \(r_{\text{form}} = 0.25 \, r_{\text{ang}} + 0.75 \, r_{\text{cov}}\)
+Total formation reward: \(r_{\text{form}} = 0.25 \, r_{\text{ang}} + 0.75 \, r_{\text{cov}}\).

 Loss & Training¶

-Overall reward: \(r_t = r_t^{\text{task}} + \lambda_{\text{AMP}} \, r_t^{\text{style}}\)
+Total reward: \(r_t = r_t^{\text{task}} + \lambda_{\text{AMP}} \, r_t^{\text{style}}\)

-- Style reward \(r_t^{\text{style}}\): output of the Masked AMP mixed discriminator.
+- Style Reward \(r_t^{\text{style}}\): Output from the Masked AMP hybrid discriminators.

-- Discriminator loss: Standard GAN loss; \(D_{\text{full}}\) and \(D_{\text{mask}}\) are trained separately to distinguish reference vs. policy-generated state transitions.
+- Discriminator Loss: Standard GAN loss where \(D_{\text{full}}\) and \(D_{\text{mask}}\) are trained separately to distinguish between reference/policy state transitions.

 Main Results¶